Black Lives and Liberation

 Series Editors

-Brandon Byrd is an assistant professor of history at Vanderbilt University and the author of the forthcoming The Black Republic: African Americans and the Fate of Haiti (University of Pennsylvania Press).
+Brandon Byrd is an associate professor of history at Vanderbilt University and the author of The Black Republic: African Americans and the Fate of Haiti (University of Pennsylvania Press).
 Byrd also writes for Black Perspectives, the online publication of the African American Intellectual History Society (AAIHS), and serves on the AAIHS Executive Committee.

-Zandria F. Robinson is an assistant professor of sociology at Rhodes College.
+Zandria F. Robinson is an associate professor of African American studies at Georgetown University.
 She is the author of This Ain’t Chicago: Race, Class, and Regional Identity in the Post-Soul South (University of North Carolina Press, 2014), Chocolate Cities (University of California Press, 2017), and the forthcoming Soul Power (University of North Carolina Press).

-Christopher Cameron is an associate professor of history at the University of North Carolina, Charlotte.
+Christopher Cameron is a professor of history at the University of North Carolina, Charlotte.
 He is the author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement (Kent State University Press, 2014), and is founder of the AAIHS.

 Proposals